-It is important to contact a probation violation attorney as soon as you receive notice of probation violation so that the he or she can intervene on your behalf.
-An attorney may be able to handle the situation by negotiating with your probation officer to avoid the hearing all together.
+It is important to contact a probation violation attorney as soon as you receive notice of probation violation so that he or she can intervene on your behalf.
+An attorney may be able to handle the situation by negotiating with your probation officer to avoid the hearing altogether.
 An attorney will also be able to represent you at a probation violation hearing to defend the alleged violations and argue for limited violation consequences.

 Common probation violations

 - Failure to report a change of address or employment

 - Failure to report to the probation officer

 - Failure to get or keep a job